code-salmankhan/gh-actions/README.md

-Repository containing all examples and notes for the GitHub Actions.Edited
+Repository containing all examples and notes for the GitHub Actions.